 In the depths of a frozen midwinter, in the heart of the woodland, Sir Magnus, battle-hardened knight of the Crusades, searches ceaselessly for three missing brides, pitting his wits and weapons against a nameless stalker of the snowy forest.
 Disfigured and hideously scarred, Magnus has finished with love, he thinks, until he rescues a fourth 'bride', the beautiful, red-haired Elfrida, whose innocent touch ignites in him a fierce passion that satisfies his deepest yearnings and darkest desires.

-It's up for order on Amazon Com and Amazon UK and free to read on Kindle Unlimited.
+It's up on Amazon Com and Amazon UK and free to read on Kindle Unlimited.

 Read Chapter One here